coq/coq/doc/sphinx/language/core/primitive.rst

 .. coqtop:: in reset

-   From Coq Require Import Uint63.
+   From Stdlib Require Import Uint63.
    Lemma one_minus_one_is_zero : (1 - 1 = 0)%uint63.
    Proof. apply eqb_correct; vm_compute; reflexivity.
 Qed.